 You shouldn’t expect guests to respond to a Save the Date as they may not know exactly where they will be in 8-12 months’ time.
 Save the Dates allow attendees some flexibility to consider the logistics and juggle commitments without having to deliver a definitive answer right away.
 With a wedding invitation, however, a response is requested: through the return of an RSVP card or by a submission on your wedding website.
 Ensure you send an invitation to everyone that gets a Save the Date: promising an invite that you later renege on might not go down too well (as will firing a last-minute wedding invitation, without a prior Save the Date, out of the wild blue yonder).

-Bearing the above advice in mind, and taking inspiration from our Independent Creators, we can now construct a brief example of how the message in both a Save the Date and wedding invitation would look.
+Bearing the above advice in mind, and taking inspiration from our Independent Creators, we can now construct a brief example of how the message would look in Save the Dates vs. invitations.
 Remember, Save the Dates are a preview: confirmation that the recipient “[is] on the guest list and a formal invitation is forthcoming.”
 As such, a Save the Date should only include the couple’s first names and a date, punctuated by a few formalities:

 Save the Date